Table of Contents

 4) Write a Detailed Project Scope Statement

-Put everything you’ve gathered into one document.
+Put everything you’ve gathered into one document, to streamline your Project Scope Management process.
 This scope statement should clearly outline the project's goals, tasks, limitations, resources, and what is not included in the project.
 It can be short or detailed, depending on your needs.
 To help, ask yourself:

 1) What are we trying to achieve?